 Dragons summer abroad program in Myanmar tackles critical questions related to Myanmar’s recent democratic transition: How has a country so rich in culture and religion struggled politically and economically for more than fifty years?
 What has prompted the recent reform process?
 What impact is reform having on the lives of local people?
-Extended learning service projects and close community connections provide students with unique insight into the underpinnings of this country in transition.
+Through engagements with development professionals, community leaders, youth activists and spiritual torchbearers, Dragons summer program examines the socio-political changes that have transformed the country from a locked military dictatorship into its current political state.

 We offer comprehensive, personal home visits so that we can answer your questions in person.
 One of our expert staff members will present on our program options and share stories from their own formative Where There Be Dragons program.
 To request a home visit in less than 2 minutes, fill out this form.